compsci-apology/book/book.md

     3. An abstract concept can be unlearned as well
         1. Falling to apply an abstract concept multiple times might lead to its breakdown
             1. Believing that some process works in all cases, and failing to have it work in multiple cases, can kill the belief
+2. Pulling concepts up lowers their computational cost and increases their flexilibity
+    1. Once an abstract concept has been learned, it can be applied in nother novel situations 'for free'
+        1. There is only the risk of mis-appling the concept
+        2. The potential benefit is that learning in one situation or context can enable application of that same learning elsewhere
+        3. Higher layers of the abstraction model are cheaper and easier to compute
+            1. Measuring the area of a wall is much easier to do accurately than simulatinng putting pain on it
 3. The limit of this process could be a single, general purpose, root concept
     1. Because abstractions are functions mapping large domains onto smaller ones, each layer of an abstraction hierarchy should be smaller and have fewer concepts than the one it generalizes
     2. The root concept might be seen as 'things which are always true'